anira-project/anira/README.md

 LibTorch is shared-only (auto-disabled for fully static anira builds); ExecuTorch is static-only.
 LiteRT and TFLite are the same runtime via two C APIs and are mutually exclusive (LiteRT is the default).
+In a fully static anira build ExecuTorch cannot be combined with LiteRT or TFLite (each bundles its own copy of XNNPACK, whose symbols collide in one static image) — ExecuTorch is then auto-disabled; disable LiteRT/TFLite to build a static anira with ExecuTorch.
 On WebAssembly only ONNX Runtime is supported.
 Backends for Android and iOS are also published in the [anira-project/backends](https://github.com/anira-project/backends) release for cross-builds. `—` = not provided.